typst-community/tytanic/docs/book/src/reference/tests/unit.md

 The kind of a test is determined as follows:
 - If it contains a `ref` directory but no `ref.typ` script, it is considered a persistent test.
-- If it contians a `ref.typ` script, it is considered an ephemeral test.
+- If it contains a `ref.typ` script, it is considered an ephemeral test.
 - If it contains neither, it is considered compile only.

 Temporary directories are ignored within the VCS if one is detected, this is currently done by simply adding an ignore file within the test directory which ignores all temporary directories.

-Unit test are compiled with the project root as their typst root, such that they can easily access package internals with absolute paths.
+Unit test are compiled with the project root as their Typst root, such that they can easily access package internals with absolute paths.

 <div class="warning">